 c.
 Students wishing to take the examination in any modern or ancient language should complete the application form.

 d.
-Students should submit the form directly to the Department of Romance Languages and Literatures, SAC 303, by the deadline specified in the academic calendar.
+Students should submit the form directly to the appropriate academic department for the language by the deadline specified in the academic calendar.

 e.
-After reviewing the application, the chairperson of Romance Languages and Literatures will submit a recommendation to the Office of Graduate Studies, which in turn informs the student whether they will be permitted to take the examination.
+After reviewing the application, the chairperson will submit a recommendation to the Office of Graduate Studies, which in turn informs the student whether they will be permitted to take the examination.